Frameworks

 MÉTRON also includes a community channel where native speakers of any language can build their own grammar test sets and get free compute in exchange for sharing those test sets back to the open release.

-- Wasserman 2026, The Scaling Hypothesis Is Language-Contingent (Zenodo 19423151)
+- Wasserman 2026, The Scaling Hypothesis Is Language-Contingent: Zenodo DOI 10.5281/zenodo.19423151

 MÉTRON makes this method usable by people who are not ML engineers: philosophers of language, theologians, computational linguists, cognitive scientists, and cross-tradition scholars.